 Cute, furry, and hungry.
 Your new pet is ready for puppy food, and you want to make sure you start them off right.
 Puppies grow fast.
 And providing the proper nutrition is important for building strong bones and teeth, adding muscle, and supplying all the energy needed for play and learning.

 But what should you feed them?
 There are dozens of varieties of puppy food.
 Plus, there’s the one your puppy received from the breeder or animal shelter.
 Which food is right for your puppy, and how do you tell if it’s a good fit?

 If you are wondering how to feed a puppy, read on.

 How and why do puppies’ nutritional needs differ from adult dogs?

 Puppies are growing rapidly, building bone and muscle, and developing organs.
 Adult dogs are maintaining their bodies.
 Your puppy needs extra nutrients to fuel their growth.

 When should a puppy start eating solid food?

 Puppies should get solid food starting at about four weeks, when they’re not able to get all the calories they need from their mother’s milk.
 Most puppies are weaned by six weeks.

 Joseph Wakshlag, DVM, PhD, is assistant professor of clinical nutrition at Cornell University College of Veterinary Medicine.
-He tells WebMD that for puppies younger than eight weeks, you may need to moisten dry food until it feels spongy.
+He says that for puppies younger than 8 weeks, you may need to moisten dry food until it feels spongy.

 How do I select a high-quality puppy food?

 Start by asking your veterinarian what they recommend, says C.A.
 Tony Buffington, DVM, PhD.
 Buffington is a professor of veterinary clinical sciences at The Ohio State University Veterinary Hospital.
 “In the first six months or so, the nutrient needs are changing very quickly.
 And, they leave the least margin for error.”
 So asking your vet is a good idea since veterinarians typically recommend diets they’ve had the most experience with.

 How do I know the puppy food will meet my dog’s needs?